Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 Universal quantum gates, which rely on the interaction between two or more photons, can be realized with non-linearities induced by measurements \cite{knill2001scheme}.
 Quantum gates based on this approach, such as a CNOT between two qubits, have been realized experimentally for almost twenty years \cite{gasparoni2004realization}.
 However, since then, the attempt to experimentally discover a wide range of quantum gates has continued due to the advancement of experimental resources which can deal with higher dimensional systems.

 \paragraph{Heralded --} We call a quantum gate heralded when only ancillary particles are detected, meaning that the outgoing particles are not measured.
 The photons exiting such a gate can continue into further components of a longer circuit.
-We find that a higher dimensional version of the CNOT gate with a control qubit and a target qutrit ($\text{CNOT}(2,3)$ \numbering{experimentcounter}) can also be realized with two ancilla photons.
-Further, we find a heralded Toffoli gate with four ancillas \numbering{experimentcounter}; see Fig.~\ref{fig:heraldedgates}.
+At the end of the circuit it is necessary to confirm that two photons have exited the gate, but not which path they followed.
+We find that a higher dimensional version of the CNOT gate with a control qubit and a target qutrit ($\text{CNOT}(2,3)$ \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Gates/cnot23]{experimentcounter}) can also be realized with two ancilla photons.
+Further, we find a heralded Toffoli gate with four ancillas \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Gates/toffoli]{experimentcounter}; see Fig.~\ref{fig:heraldedgates}.

 \paragraph{Reduced Input Space --} For some tasks in which quantum gates are applied, there is some prior knowledge about the input state.
-One simple example is the application of a CNOT gate on a superposition state as the control qubit and a fixed computational basis state as the target qubit, in order to create entanglement.
-This type of knowledge about the input can be exploited to reduce the experimental resources required to perform the transformation \cite{NonDetLogicOperations,q_mem_advantage}.
+This knowledge can be exploited to reduce the experimental resources required to perform the transformation \cite{q_mem_advantage,NonDetLogicOperations}.
 A wide range of constraints on the input state can be encoded by our framework.
 Here we show examples of heralded quantum gates where a target qubit is prepared in the zero state before entering the gate.